Colonel’s Cupboard

 FAQs

-Please be sure to check our hours before visiting, or submit a request through Engage to confirm when the cupboard is available.
+Please be sure to check our hours before visiting, or submit a request for an appointment to confirm when the cupboard is available.
 During walk-in hours, students may go directly to Powell 215 to visit the cupboard.
 Appointments MUST arrive at Powell 013 to be escorted to the Cupboard.

 Contact Information